Is Abortion Still Legal in Your State?

 Missouri

-Missouri has strict abortion controls, including many restrictions on abortion providers.
-The state has one operating abortion clinic.
+Following the Supreme Court ruling in Dobbs, Missouri invoked a trigger law banning all abortions in the state, except if the life of the pregnant woman is at stake, with no exceptions for rape or incest.

+The law makes inducing an abortion a class B felony, with a possible prison sentence of five to 15 years.
+Abortion providers can also have their medical licenses suspended or revoked.

-Abortions are banned after 20 weeks' gestational age and require state-directed counseling, ultrasound and a 72-hour waiting period.
-A 2019 law makes all abortions after eight weeks illegal now that Roe v.
-Wade has been overturned.
+Previously, abortions were banned after 20 weeks' gestational age and required state-directed counseling, ultrasound and a 72-hour waiting period.

 Montana